vanches1/TC2006.550-FINAL-PROJECT-Team-4/README.md

 -> Data Input

-Since this is a text encryption algorithm, it is expected to receive an external text file along with the encryption keyword.
+Since this is a text encryption algorithm, it is expected to receive thre important input to have a succesful function of the programs that is :

+-External text file along.
+-The encryption keyword.
+-The word "decode" o "code".

 ![notepad-1](https://user-images.githubusercontent.com/108293127/180915857-96e10935-0fb2-4697-a413-ea225f441d5b.gif)